programmatom/PhotoMunger/index.md

 ---
 PhotoMunger applies batch processing to a set of photos.
 It is designed to automate two specific workflows: 1) reducing the size of images, but only when down-scaling will not appreciably lose detail, and 2) enhancing document "scans" made with a point-and-shoot camera in lieu of a proper scanner.

-I wrote PhotoMunger to help me automate the two tasks mentioned above, which I've found myself needing to do on a regular basis.
+I wrote PhotoMunger to help me automate the two tasks mentioned above which I've found myself needing to do on a regular basis.
 I published it in case there are others who also need to do these tasks and might find the tool helpful.
 Because of its focused purpose there are a number of things that PhotoMunger *won't* do, including most of the various filters found in programs like [GIMP][1] or [Photoshop][2].
 There may be cause to add a feature or two to PhotoMunger, but because those other tools do their jobs very well, I don't envision it becoming a full-featured general purpose image editor.

 PhotoMunger is open source and is licensed under the GPL (GNU Public License).
 The source can be found on GitHub [here][5].